Xe/site/blog/gnu-your-parent-2022-02-10.markdown

 improve the state of the world even with the proprietary firmware the manufacturer gives you.](conversation://Cadey/angy)

-[That hardware is defective by design and you shouldn't use it.](conversation://Numa/delet)

-[Wow, thanks, I'm cured.
-My wifi card magically stopped existing and now everything is happy unicorns farting put rainbows that spawn free puppies and everything is saved forever.<br /><br />Again, that doesn't help me with the situation that my wifi card doesn't work and I as a user want it to even though making it work will require proprietary firmware.
-This shit is how you get things like the "GPL condom" in the Purism Librem phone, where all the proprietary firmware is rigged to be loaded automagically in hardware instead of sofware.
-This limits your ability to tinker with or modify the firmware _even if there are legitimate reasons such as critical updates_.
-So by making the hardware work with fully free software you have limited the ability to actually improve the state of the world even with the proprietary firmware the manufacturer gives you.](conversation://Cadey/angy)

 Ubuntu gives the user more agency about how they want to use their computer than fully libre GNU/Linux distros ever can.